Janhavi871/Bharat-Intern/README.md

 # Bharat-Intern
-I developed a Portfolio Website using HTML and CSS.
+I developed a "Portfolio Website" using HTML and CSS.